 Criminal law, presumption of innocence, burden of proof, weight of evidence, testimony, gender violence

 Ferzan, Kimberly Kessler, "#BelieveWomen and the Presumption of Innocence: Clarifying the Questions for Law and Life" (2021).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2720.